RobFisher/space-adventure/README.md

 - shipname: display ship name
 - whoami: display commander name
 - buy quanity commodity-name: buy a commodity from the market
+- cargo: list the contents of the ship's cargo hold

 Exit with either quit or exit.